-9.1 Designated boundaries
+9.1 Designated Boundaries

 The boundaries as drawn for designation have generally been drawn tightly and reflect the extent of the area within which the special character of Hesketh Road predominates.
-There are, however, a number of amendments which are recommended for consideration.
+There are, however, a number of amendments that have been identified in the appraisal and included in the Conservation Area boundary.
 (Plan 17)

-Plan 16- Recommended amendments to Conservation Area boundary.
+Plan 16- Amendments to Conservation Area boundary.